 On Wednesday, WhiteHat Security released its Top 10 Application Security Vulnerabilities of 2018 report, detailing the most common exploits used last year.
 Most, if not all, of these vulnerabilities are still being exploited in the wild by malicious actors, with some of the vulnerabilities existing as components in software packages that you may be unaware you are using.

 Here are the top 10 app security vulnerabilities to watch out for in the coming year.
+(Note: This article about app security vulnerabilities is also available as a free PDF download.)

 1. jQuery File Upload (CVE-2018-9206)